gaeqs/JAMS-wiki/docs/tutorial-basics/configurations.md

 :::tip Information about parameters

-The parameters contain descriptions that inform about their effect in the simulation.
+The parameters contain descriptions about their effects in the simulation.
 Hover the mouse over a parameter to see its description.

 :::